keybase/client/go/saltpack/specs/saltpack_signing.md

 ## Detached Implementation

-A detached signature is similar to an attached signature header packet by itself, with an extra signature field at the end.
+A detached signature header packet is equivalent to an attached signature header packet with a different mode (2 instead of 1).
+As above it's twice-encoded, with the **header hash** computed after the first encoding.
+A detached header is followed by a single MessagePack `bin` object, containing the 64-byte detached NaCl signature.

 ```
 [